webplatform/docs/concepts/internationalization/index.md

 ---
-title: internationalization
+title: Internationalization and Localization
+readiness: 'Ready to Use'
+summary: 'Introduction to internationalization, best practices'
 tags:
   - Basic
   - Pages
   - Internationalization
-readiness: 'Ready to Use'
-summary: 'Introduction to internationalization, best practices'
 uri: concepts/internationalization

 ---
-# Internationalization and Localization

-## Summary
+## <span>Summary</span>

 Introduction to internationalization, best practices

-## Internationalization and localization
+## <span>Internationalization and localization</span>

 **Internationalization** (abbreviated **i18n**, where 18 is the number of left out characters) is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language.